The Abolition Institute and Anti-Slavery International urge the Government of Mauritania to:

 - Make partnerships with the Government of Mauritania conditional on the attainment of agreed milestones towards the eradication of slavery.

-The Abolition Institute, located in Chicago, Illinois (USA) urges the Obama Administration to:
+The Abolition Institute, located in Chicago, Illinois (USA) urges the Trump Administration to:

 - Create an inter-agency working group to conduct a full review of U.S. policy towards Mauritania.